JuliaWeb/RemoteREPL.jl/README.md

 `RemoteREPL` allows you to connect your local julia REPL to a separate Julia process and run commands interactively.
 Features include:

-* Runs code in the Main module
+* Runs code in the Main module of a remote Julia process
 * Normal REPL tab completion
 * Help mode (use the `?` prefix)